sarckk/sarckk.github.io/content/post/transformers.md

 )
 ```

 [^4]: It looks like the exact role that these feed-forward networks play in a transformer is not fully understood; see ["Transformer feed-forward layers are key-value memories."
-(Geva, Mor, et al., 2020)](https://aclanthology.org/2021.emnlp-main.446.pdf) for a paper that tries to shed light into their importance.
+(Geva, Mor, et al., 2020)](https://aclanthology.org/2021.emnlp-main.446.pdf) for a paper that tries to shed light on their importance.

 In the paper, `hidden_dimension` is set to a value of 2048 (`embedding_dimension` is 512 as mentioned earlier).